ACEnglish/utmos/README.md

 Maximum-coverage algorithm to select samples for validation and resequencing.
 This is a reimplementation of [SVCollector](https://github.com/fritzsedlazeck/SVCollector)

-SVCollector is a tool for solving the maximum-coverage problem for sample selection.
-Utmos is a python re-write of that code which leverages scikit-allel, numpy, and joblib.
-Utmos is designed for extremely large cohorts by allowing subsets of variants to be parsed and stored as small(ish) intermediate files before concatenating during the selection step.
+Utmos is a tool for solving the maximum-coverage problem for sample selection.
+Utmos leverages scikit-allele, joblib, numpy, and hdf5 to allow inputs from extremely large cohorts.
+Subsets of variants can be converted into smaller processing-ready files, which allows the data intake step to become massively parallel.
+Then, during selection, Utmos concatenates the subsets and allows control over memory consumption for easier analysis.

 ## Install